DhairyaDave08/Machine_Learning/README.md

 ---

-## 📌 Projects
+## 📌 Project

-### 🏠 House Price Prediction
-A regression project demonstrating an end-to-end Machine Learning workflow, including:
+### 🎓 Impact of AI on Students

+An end-to-end regression project built on a Kaggle dataset to analyze how different factors influence the impact of Artificial Intelligence on students.

+The project includes:

+- 📊 Exploratory Data Analysis (EDA)
-- Data Cleaning
+- 🧹 Data Cleaning & Preprocessing
-- Feature Engineering
+- ⚙️ Feature Engineering
-- Exploratory Data Analysis
-- Model Training
+- 📈 Model Training & Evaluation
+- 🔍 Comparing Regression Models
-- Performance Evaluation
+- 📉 Performance Analysis using Evaluation Metrics

-More projects will be added as I continue exploring Machine Learning.
+This project helped reinforce the complete Machine Learning workflow—from understanding raw data to building and evaluating predictive models.

 ---